 Mach2 Tracking Performance with Absolute Encoders - PE = 0.21 arc seconds

-All of our 1100GTO and 1600GTO mounts with Absolute Encoders have always used the Renishaw Resolute Absolute Encoders for precise positioning and tracking.
-Now our newest mount, the Mach2 has the Renishaw REsolute encoder built into every mount.
+All of our 1100GTO and 1600GTO mounts with Absolute Encoders installed have always used the Renishaw Resolute Absolute Encoders for precise positioning and tracking.
+Now our newest mount, the Mach2 has the Renishaw Resolute encoder built into every mount.
 What are the main differences between the Renishaw and other less expensive relative encoders?

 Lab Certified Accuracy!